Sector14/cougar-util/Readme.md

 column for "Delete subfolders and files" and then Apply and ok out.

-You can now use Foxy to compile any TMJ/TMM file and find the corresponding bin file in the virual store.
+You can now use Foxy to compile any TMJ/TMM file and find the corresponding bin file in the virtual store.
 Generate a bin file for each TMJ game profile you wish to use, transfer to linux and then you can use the cougar-util (once supported) to upload and switch between profiles.